 I pull up the zipper on my jacket covering my entire mouth and tucking in my nose.
 The tears subside for now, but I know they’ll be back.
 My shoulders locked up beside my ears.

 I’ve assumed my winter posture- the walking cocoon, even as the light lessens and boundaries constrict, my lungs still emit life.

-I tell you all this because I know you too are in the midst of your own tense and tumultous and seemingly unbearable time.
-Perhaps it’s the actual gloom of winter weather beginning to bog you down, freeze you over, or a metaphorical darkness where the unknown looms and the lighting on your path is terrible and your flickering flashlight isn’t doing the trick.
+I tell you all this because I know you too are in the midst of your own tense and tumultuous and seemingly unbearable time.
+Perhaps it’s the actual gloom of winter weather beginning to bog you down, freeze you over, or metaphorical darkness where the unknown looms and the lighting on your path is terrible and your flickering flashlight isn’t doing the trick.

-Hibernation is an option of course, holing up in a cave with our covers and comforts and cups of hot chocolate works for a while, but I’d like to offer you a few more practical ways to build your endurance for the inevitable days of bitter cold and lost light:
+Hibernation is an option of course, holing up in a cave with our covers and comforts and cups of hot chocolate works for a while, but I’d like to offer you a few more practical ways to build your endurance for the inevitable days of bitter cold and lost light.

 - Feel the elements and your emotions.
 Go outside.
 Turn your face towards the wind.
 Don’t shun your precious tears.
 Let the snot and sniffles come and your cheeks turn their own shade of pink.

 - Pretend like its all new.
 Because it is.
 Pay attention to how a different season pulls back the curtain on what you once assumed to be familiar.
 There are layers and secrets to your city, your street, your home, your heart, your creativity, and your desires that you didn’t even realize were there until now.